narcissawright/melancholy/README.md

 - Writing an import script for complex models is helpful, as you can set all the needed materials, set up lighting etc. the moment the import occurs.

-- Currently, my animations import but the keyframes don't seem identical, and are set at a fixed interval (every tenth of a second).
-I don't know how to avoid this, perhaps making the animation a lot slower or spacing out the keyframes more in blender, then playing the animation faster in Godot.
-Currently this hasn't really resulted in a loss of animation quality though so far, so maybe this is a non-issue.
+- Need to change the FPS on the import settings for the .glb file in Godot, to allow 60fps animation.

+- I don't know how to merge the character into a single mesh with all modifiers other than armature applied (this would be better for my shader).